• Skip to primary navigation

 Known locally as äppelsmulpaj, it’s an apple pie with no crust.

-Of course, you still get the cinnamon-flavored apple filling, but in place of a crust, you have the crumble on top.
+Of course, you still get the cinnamon-flavored apple filling, but in place of a crust, you have the oatmeal crumble on top.

 That is why it’s also sometimes called Swedish apple crumble pie — you get the perfect balance of apple, spice, and buttery crunch in every bite.
 Yum.